Boundary values in ultradistribution spaces related to extended Gevrey regularity: Introduction

-Let us comment another, very interesting, concept of construction of a "large" class of ultradistribution spaces.
+Let us comment on another, very interesting, concept of construction of a large class of ultradistribution spaces.
 In \cite{Rainer, KMR2,RS} and several other papers the authors consider sequences of the form $k!M_k$, where they presume a fair number of conditions on $M_k$ and discuss in details their relations.
 For example, consequences to the composition of ultradifferentiable functions determined by different classes of such sequences are discussed.
 Moreover, they consider weighted matrices, that is a family of sequences of the form $k!M_k^\lambda$, $k\in\mathbb N,$ $\lambda\in \Lambda$ (partially ordered and directed set) and make the unions, again considering various properties such as compositions and boundary values.
 Their analysis follows the approach of \cite{BMT, MV}.
 In essence, an old question of ultradistribution theory was the analysis of unions and intersections of ultradifferentiable function spaces.
 This is very well elaborated in quoted papers.
-Definition of an ultradistribution space in \cite{Rainer, KMR2,RS} is related to the property of $k!M_k^\lambda$ so that conditions $(M.2)'$ and $(M.2)$ hold for every fixed $\lambda$.
-This is not the case in our considerations.
-From this point of view, our space is not covered with the constructions of quoted papers (see \eqref{Norma} below).
+The main reason why our classes are not covered by the quoted papers is the factor $h^{|\alpha|^{\s}}$, $\s>1$, in the seminorm \eqref{Norma}.
+For that reason our conditions on the weight sequence ($\widetilde{(M.2)'}$ and $\widetilde{(M.2)}$ below) differ from the corresponding ones in the quoted papers.
+As we already explained, our growth rate is not just another point of view since the basic facts used in the proofs are related to a new investigations involved by the Lambert $W$ function.
 Actually, the precise estimates of our paper can be used for the further extensions in matrix approach since the original idea for our approach is quite different and based on the relation between $[n^s]!$ and $n!^s$ in the estimate of derivatives ($[n^s]$ means integer value not exceeding $n^s$, $s\in(0,1)$, cf. \cite{PTT-01,PTT-02}).